Ear, Nose & Throat

 Dr. Paul Imber, DO

 Dr. Paul Imber has been privileged to practice Ear, Nose and Throat and Head and Neck Surgery in New Castle County, Delaware since July, 1982.
 He is a board certified Otolaryngologist who received his bachelor’s degree from Saint Joseph’s College, and his D.O. from the Philadelphia College of Osteopathic Medicine.
 Dr. Imber approaches his patients with a warm, caring manner.
 He tries to listen to his patients, and sees most encounters as an opportunity to teach and educate.
 Dr. Imber is Vice- Chair of the Department of ENT at the Philadelphia College of Osteopathic Medicine.
 He lectures several times a year to the students.
 Dr. Imber has been active in the medical community both locally and nationally.
 He is past Section Chief of Otolaryngology of the Christiana Care Healthcare System, and is President of the Delaware Academy of Otolaryngology.
-A review of his Curriculum Vitae, available on this website, reveals his past and current involvement with organized medicine.
 He believes it is important to take a leadership role, and visits Washington, DC several times a year for legislative education and interaction.
 Dr. Imber lives in Chadds Ford, PA with his wife.
 They have three grown children, and many pets.
 They enjoy the Jersey shore for relaxation.

 Dr. David Kennedy, MD